By Gwen Wodiuk, DNP, FNP-C

 Faculty, College of Nursing and Health Care Professions

-Most people understand what a nurse is.
-Usually, they picture someone taking care of sick people.
-Frequently this care takes place in a hospital.
 There are several pathways nurses can pursue after the initial stage of caring for people who are hospitalized.
 There are four types of nurses who are considered “advanced practice.”
-These nurses work as nurse practitioners, nurse anesthetists, nurse midwives, and clinical nurse specialists.
+These nurses work as nurse practitioners, nurse anesthetists, nurse midwives and clinical nurse specialists.

-The next group that developed were nurse midwives.
+The next group that developed was nurse midwives.
 This group grew out of nurses that provided care to underserved communities in the early 1900s.
-They began to focus more on improving care and health outcomes for women who were pregnant or had recently given birth.
-They also focused on the care of the newborn — the education and care they provided improved life expectancy for these populations.
+Some of these nurses began to focus more on improving care and health outcomes for women who were pregnant or had recently given birth, and on the care of the newborn.
+The education and care they provided improved life expectancy for these populations.

 The newest of the roles is the nurse practitioner.
-The first education program was intended to help provide wellness care for children.
+The first public health education program was intended to help provide wellness care for children.
 Since the 1960s, this specialization has expanded to include nurses who provide care for patients in offices and hospitals.
-They work with newborns, children, adults, and older patients.
-Many specialize in a specific group of people or a health care concern.
+They work with newborns, children, adults and older patients.
+Many specialize in a specific group of people or health care concern.

-These nurses have gone back to school and usually earned a Master’s degree or a Doctorate in their specialized area to care for patients.
-Advanced practice registered nurses (APRNs) can meet many health care needs of Americans.
-As our nation’s health care needs continue to grow, this is a group of caring and educated nurses who can help fill some of the gaps in being able to get needed care.
-Many times, APRNs chose to help promote health in smaller communities or areas that are underserved with the availability of health care professionals.
-These nurses bring their caring but also the science of health care to their interactions with patients.
+These nurses have gone back to school and usually earned a master’s degree or a doctorate in their specialized area to care for patients.
+Advanced practice registered nurses (APRNs) can meet many health needs of Americans.
+As our nation’s healthcare needs continue to grow, this is a group of caring and educated nurses who can help fill some of the gaps in care availability.
+Much of the time, APRNs choose to help promote health in smaller communities or areas that are underserved with available healthcare professionals.
+These nurses bring both knowledge and empathy to their interactions with patients.

 The College of Nursing and Health Care Professions helps students prepare for rewarding careers in the healthcare field.
-Learn more by visiting our website or contacting us using the green Request More Information button at the top of the page
+Learn more by contacting us using the Request Information button at the top of the page.